Chris Evert: Personal life

 In 1979, Evert married British tennis player John Lloyd and changed her name to Chris Evert Lloyd.
 After her affair with British singer and actor Adam Faith, the couple separated, but reconciled and chronicled their marriage in a biography Lloyd On Lloyd co-authored by Carol Thatcher.
 The couple divorced in April 1987.

 In 1988, Evert married American downhill skier Andy Mill, who had been introduced to her by Martina Navratilova.
 They have three sons.
 On November 13, 2006, Evert filed for divorce.
 The divorce was finalized on December 4, 2006, with Evert paying Mill a settlement of US$7 million in cash and securities.

 On June 28, 2008, Evert married her third husband, Australian golfer Greg Norman in the Bahamas.
 On October 2, 2009, they announced they were separating after 15 months.
 Their divorce was finalized on December 8, 2009.

-In 2021, Evert became a supporter of the new Women's Sports Policy Working Group, formed in opposition to President Joe Biden's executive order that mandates blanket inclusion for all transgender female athletes.
+In 2021, Evert became a supporter of the new Women's Sports Policy Working Group, formed in opposition to President Joe Biden's executive order that modified Title IX of Education Amendments of 1972 to mandate inclusion of transgender female athletes on women's teams in sports at schools that receive federal funding.

-Evert's sister, Jeanne, died of ovarian cancer following a two-year illness.
+In 2020 Evert's sister, Jeanne, died of ovarian cancer, at the age of 62, following a two-year illness.
 Chris Evert underwent a preventive hysterectomy after learning she carried the BRCA gene mutation.
 Cancer was uncovered in her resected fallopian tubes in 2022.
 In May 2022, it was reported that Evert had completed chemotherapy treatment for her ovarian cancer.
-She stated her doctor told her there was a 90% chance the cancer would never return due to it being diagnosed early.
-In December 2023, she announced she had been diagnosed with a recurrence of cancer and is undergoing treatment again.
-She beat cancer the following year.
+She said her doctor had told her there was a 90% chance the cancer would never return as it had been diagnosed early.
+In December 2023, she announced she had been diagnosed with a recurrence of cancer and was undergoing treatment again, which the following year was announced as having been successful.
+In June 2026, Evert announced her ovarian cancer had returned and that she would start chemotherapy again.